alexgibson/monosyn/README.md

 monosyn
 =======

-A Web Audio synthesiser with Node.js powered modulation.
+Web Audio synthesiser with a Node powered modulation controller.

 Features a dual oscillator subtractive synth on desktop browsers.
 Connect your mobile browser to act as a real-time filter modulation controller.